Spyrals-IO/Lazy-Props/README.md

 As you can see, using `lazy-props` in coordination with `lazy` and `Suspense` we get a unified way of async props.

-_Notes: It can also work with the component being normaly imported_
+_Notes: It can also work with the component being normally imported_

 ```js
 import MyComponent from './MyComponent'